KaterinaWalter/javadocs/docs/unit1/notes113.md

 There can be _more than one constructor_ defined in a class.
 This is called **overloading** the constructor.

 {:.important}
-Constructors are considered **overloaded** when there are multiple constructors, but the constructors have different _signatures_.
+Constructors are considered **OVERLOADED** when there are multiple constructors, but the constructors have different _signatures_.
 They can differ in the number, type, and/or order of parameters (_input_).
-Think of overloading constructors as providing different ways of "setting up" an object, depending on how much information you want to specify about the object.
+> Think of overloading constructors as providing different ways of "setting up" an object, depending on _how much information is known_ about the object upon creation.

 The `World` class has two **constructors**: